bbauska/Coursera-React/README.md

 >   . . .
 ```

--   You will then change the *ContactComponent* to a class-based
+-   You will then change the <i>ContactComponent</i> to a class-based
     component as follows:

 ```